Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 Buyers generally prefer asset sales because goodwill can be amortized over 15 years, providing steady tax benefits.

-They may avoid stock sales because there’s no step-up in basis, meaning they inherit the seller’s lower tax basis and lose potential deductions.
+They may avoid stock sales because there’s no step-up in basis, meaning they inherit the seller’s tax values and lose potential deductions.

 For example, if goodwill is valued at $300,000 in an asset sale, the buyer can deduct $20,000 per year for 15 years ($300,000 ÷ 15).